 - The service operational policy, including a section on:

 - > access for new patients

+- patient tracking list (PTL) management and validation (may be to an NHS contract)

-- > booking and scheduling rules > vetting
+- > booking and scheduling rules

-- > pooling > surveillance management

-- operational meetings

-- > escalation processes

 - > vetting

+- > pooling

 - > surveillance management

+- > operational meetings

+- > escalation processes.

-- the process for determining and monitoring the capacity of each endoscopy list.
+- > The process for determining and monitoring the capacity of each endoscopy list.

-- > Details of progress for validating patients against current surveillance guidelines.
+- Details of progress for validating patients against the 2019 surveillance guidelines (if guidelines are not completely implemented).